fluree/to-do-lists-generator/Tutorial_Part_2.md

 ![relationship-diagram](./public/images/user-auth-role-rule.drawio.png)

+> Some of these collections have other predicates aside from the ones depicted.

 A user can have an auth record associated with their identity, that auth record is then governed by the roles associated with it.
 Each specific role has rules that dictate their access (read and write) to the data.
 The role that comes straight out of the box in Fluree is `["_role/id","root"]`, this role has full read and write access to the db.
 Users can have multiple roles connected to their auth record, and each role can have different rules as well.
 Also users can have multiple auth records, but multiple users cannot share the same auth record.

-> It is important to note that an auth record does not need to be tied to a user, they can be used independently with a collection of your choosing.
+> It is worth noting that an auth record does not need to be tied to a user, they can be used independently with a collection of your choosing.

 ### Generating Auth records with Public-Private Keys